AvirFrog/Mir-Us/docs/cookbook.md

         ```
 Naturally, function can also receive single ID string as an argument.
 Furthermore, to retrieve the structures one can also use the precursor names.

-Retrieved structures in dot-bracket format can be directly used to visualise those structures in external tools such as [TBI-forna](http://rna.tbi.univie.ac.at/forna/)
+Retrieved structures in dot-bracket format can be directly used to visualise those structures in external tools such as [TBI-forna](http://rna.tbi.univie.ac.at/forna/){: target="_blank"}
 ## Fetching references
 Fetching references is very straightforward using Mir-Us.
 With usage of the dedicated function (`get_references()`), one can retrieve all affiliated references with particular MiRNA or Precursor object.
 ### Using get_references() function